Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{BGRW} presents related work, and an introduction to Bayesian Data Analysis.
-Section~\ref{RM} describes the design of our quantitative study, while Sect.~\ref{Res} presents the results.
-Section~\ref{Discussion} discuss the findings and Sect.~\ref{ValidityThreats} discloses the threats to the validity of our study.
-Finally, Sect.~\ref{Conclusion} gives a summary of the main conclusions.
+Section~\ref{RM} describes the design of our quantitative study, while Section~\ref{Res} presents the results.
+Section~\ref{Discussion} discuss the findings and Section~\ref{ValidityThreats} discloses the threats to the validity of our study.
+Finally, Section~\ref{Conclusion} gives a summary of the main conclusions.

-\section{Background and Related Work}
+\section{Background and related work}

 This section presents related work on requirements prioritization.
 We conclude the section by providing a brief introduction to Bayesian data analysis.